Iowa DNR

 Fish Kills and Water Quality Assessments

-As described in Iowa DNR's current methodology for water quality assessments, occurrence of a single pollutant-caused fish kill, or a fish kill of unknown origin, on a waterbody or portion of a waterbody during the most recent three-year period indicates an impairment of the aquatic life uses.
+One or more fish kills on a waterbody can affect the water quality assessment of the waterbody.
+As described in DNR's current methodology for water quality assessments, the occurrence of two or more unresolved pollutant-caused fish kills, or fish kills of unknown origin, on a waterbody during a five-year assessment period could lead to an aquatic life use impairment.